 Early Stage Information.

 When Google introduced the feature of traffic details in Google Maps, it used a very trivial approach.
-Whenever it has to give its users about the approximated duration of their journey, it used to tell the average time based on the historical data collected over years.
-But, this began to give inconsistency in the results, as traffic is something which we can’t expect to have minimum deviation from the average.
+Whenever it has to give its users about the approximated duration of their journey, it used to tell the average time based on the historical data collected over the years.
+But, this began to give inconsistency in the results, as traffic is something which we can’t expect to have a minimum deviation from the average.

 This was not very accurate, but an acceptable technology for traffic navigation at that point of time.